 If you are unsure of why you feel suicidal, you may find it even harder to believe that there could be a solution.
 But whatever the reason there is support available to help you cope and overcome these feelings.
 See In a Crisis?

 Why are some groups more at risk of suicide?

 Suicide rates are elevated in the veterinary profession in several countries.
-Research into possible contributory and preventive factors is ongoing but Belinda Platt’s valuable mixed-methods interview study in 2012 with 21 UK veterinary surgeons who had attempted suicide or reported recent suicidal ideation identified the common contributory factors below.
-Two thirds of participants had difficult life events happening at the same time as these work related factors and half received a psychiatric diagnosis after the suicide attempt.
+Research into possible contributory and preventive factors is ongoing but Belinda Platt’s valuable mixed-methods interview study in 2012 with 21 UK veterinary surgeons who had attempted suicide or reported recent suicidal ideation identified the common contributory factors, as listed below.
+Two thirds of participants had difficult life events happening at the same time as these work-related factors, and 50% received a psychiatric diagnosis after the suicide attempt.